Driving Anxiety Therapy: Reclaim Your Confidence and Freedom with a CBT Therapist

 With the help of a CBT therapist, you can learn to manage your anxiety symptoms and develop effective coping strategies.
 You will be able to use the tools you learn even after therapy ends.
 CBT works well for phobias.
 It can help you move on and regain independence by driving again.

-1. Thought records will help you change your thinking.
+Thought records are a tool that will help you change your thinking.
 Then, you can feel more confident when driving.
 If you have driving anxiety, you might think "I will crash."
 You might even have mental images of a serious car accident.
 We know that accidents are possible but the probability of it happening is less than when you imagine it to be.

 • Making a left-hand turn